prmtrun/primate/docs/modules/marko.md

 # Marko

-This handler module supports SSR and serves Marko components with the `.marko` extension.
+This module serves Marko components using the `.marko` extension.

 ## Install